pruizf/disco/README.md

 ### Scansion

-For Filipino sonnets, metrical scansion (i.e. weak and strong metrical syllables) was annotated with the [Rantanplan](https://github.com/linhd-postdata/rantanplan) tool (de la Rosa et al., 2020).
-This attains a performance of 0.96 [F1](https://en.wikipedia.org/wiki/F1_score); evaluation details are in the paper just cited.
+For Filipino sonnets besides sonnets by Rubén Darío and José Santos Chocano, metrical scansion (i.e. weak and strong metrical syllables) was annotated with the [Jumper](https://github.com/grmarco/jumper) tool (Marco and Gonzalo, 2020).
+This attains an accuracy of 0.95.
+Evaluation details are in the paper just cited.

 For all other cases, metrical scansion was annotated with an earlier tool, the [ADSO](https://github.com/bncolorado/adsoScansionSystem) system (Navarro-Colorado, 2017).
-This attains a performance of 0.95 [F1](https://en.wikipedia.org/wiki/F1_score) on the same dataset as Rantanplan.
+This attains an accuracy of 0.91 on the same dataset as Jumper (reported in Marco and Gonzalo, 2020).

 Metrical information was included in a *@met* attribute for each line (*l*) element.
 A **+** sign represents a stressed sylable and a **-** sign represents an unstressed syllable.

+### Complex meter scansion

+Note that, in the v4 release, Philippine sonnets had been annotated with the [Rantanplan](https://github.com/linhd-postdata/rantanplan) tool (de la Rosa et al., 2020), whose performance on single-meter verse is similar to Jumper's (see evaluations in Marco and Gonzalo, 2020 and De la Rosa et al., 2020).
+However, in the case of complex-meter verse (potentially, any line of 12 or more metrical syllables in Spanish verse), Jumper performs better than Rantanplan: Marco and Gonzalo (2020) report a 17 percentage-point improvement in accuracy.
+Modernista verse (including the Philippine texts first added in v4, besides Rubén Darío and José Santos Chocano) does use complex meters.
+In order to improve their annotation, Philippine texts were reannotated with Jumper, and the same tool was used to annotate all Darío's and Chocano's sonnets.

+As future work, it would be relevant to reannotate any sonnets with lines having 12 or more metrical syllables with Jumper (perhaps the entire corpus given this newer tool's better performance overall according to the papers cited above).

 ### Rhyme-scheme